rita-barbosa/LAPR2-2223/docs/sprintA/us002/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency to "US004 Submit a request for listing a property" since at least a request for an announcement must be made for the agent to be able to publish an advertisement.
+* There are no dependencies.

 ### 1.5 Input and Output Data

 **Input Data:**

 * Typed data:
-    * Comission value
+    * Commission value
     * Area of the property
     * Location
     * DCC